Digital SAT Test

 Structure of Digital SAT

-The Digital SAT is composed of two sections: Reading and Writing and Math.
+The Digital SAT is composed of two sections: Reading and Writing, and Math.
 Students have 64 minutes to complete the Reading and Writing section and 70 minutes to complete the Math section for a total of 2 hours and 14 minutes.

-Each section is divided into 2 equal length modules, and there is a 10-minute break between the Reading and Writing section and the Math section.
+Each section is divided into 2 equal-length modules, and there is a 10-minute break between the Reading and Writing section and the Math section.
 The first module of each section contains a broad mix of easy, medium, and hard questions.
 Based on how students perform on the first module, the second module of questions will either be more difficult or less difficult.

 Compared to the ACT®, the Digital SAT provides 68% more time per question:

-Format Reading and Writing (RW) Section Math Section
+Reading and Writing (RW) Section

-operational and pretest questions)
+Test length (number of operational and pretest questions)

-1st module: 25 operational questions and 2 pretest questions
+1st module: 25 operational questions and 2 pretest questions 2nd module: 25 operational questions and 2 pretest questions

 1st module: 20 operational questions and 2 pretest questions